Skip to content

 Folding garbage bags from newspaper

-2) Fold the short side of the newspaper inwards to form a square.
-Then fold the top left edge to the opposite side.
+2) Fold the short side of the newsprint inward enough to make a square.
+Then fold the upper left edge to the opposite side.

 Folding garbage bags from newspaper

 3) You can cut off the excess newspaper with scissors.
-If you fold the square, you should now have a triangle.
+When you bend the square, you should now have a triangle.

 Folding garbage bags from newspaper

-4) Fold a point on the opposite side of the newspaper.
+4) Fold a point onto the opposite side of the newsprint.

 Folding garbage bags from newspaper

-5) Take two layers of paper and fold them upwards.
-Stick the tips into the resulting "pocket".
+5) Take two layers of the paper and fold it upwards.
+Put the tips in the resulting "pocket".

 Newsprint - Plastic free garbage bags